rafaelcaricio/gst-log-viewer/README.md

 - Backend: Rust with Axum web framework
 - Frontend: React with Tailwind CSS and shadcn/ui components
-- Parser: Uses the gst-log-parser crate for parsing GStreamer logs
+- Parser: Uses the gst-log-parser crate (integrated as a dependency) for parsing GStreamer logs

 ## License